I can’t wait to see you

 Dogs and cats are the most common pets found at Humane Society of the Pikes Peak Region, but there are a wide variety of other animals – hamsters, guinea pigs, horses, goats, birds, snakes, iguanas, fish, turtles, rabbits – often available for adoption.
 Most animals that come to the shelter are either pets relinquished by their owners or stray animals.

 Use the location sorter if you only want to see pets available at a specific campus.
 Then, come in as soon as possible if there’s someone you’d like to meet.
 There’s always a possibility the animal you saw online may have found a home already.
 The online database updates hourly.

 If you have a question about a pet, call us instead of emailing so we can respond quicker.

 You’ll notice each pet will have an info card attached to their kennel with an ID number.
 Write down this ID number so a matchmaker can give you more information.
 You will also be asked to complete an adopter survey to help our matchmakers assist you in finding a new pet that’s just the right fit.

 We limit visitations to two pets per family, per day.
 This ensures everyone interested in adopting has the opportunity to spend time with their potential new family member.
-Puppies and kittens 5 months and younger are not able to visit before going home for adoption.
+Visits are available for pets 6 months and older.
 Please speak with a staff member for details.